tuxedocurly/ichat_recovery_tool/README.md

 ## **Acknowledgements**

-This script utilizes nska-deserialize, which is released under the MIT license.
-This project, itself, is also released under the MIT license.
+This script utilizes [nska-deserialize](https://github.com/ydkhatri/nska_deserialize), which is released under the MIT license.
+This project is also released under the MIT license.
 Weeeeeeeeeeee!